Watching This Week #112

 Does the CRTC or the Canadian government have anything to do with Hulu not being available?

 Our view is that they do not have a role, at least not directly.
 Despite the occasional claims that float around social media, the Canadian Radio-television and Telecommunications Commission (CRTC) insists that it does not interfere with Internet programming rights or the availability of foreign-based streaming video services (and, having looked through the CRTC archives, we have seen no evidence indicating different).

 If Hulu wanted to set up shop in Canada today, from a government regulation perspective we believe they would be free to do so, and neither the CRTC nor any other part of the federal government would interfere, just as they did not interfere with Netflix and Amazon Prime Video launching in Canada.

 But as with Netflix and Prime Video, not all of Hulu's American programming rights would automatically extend to Canada.
 Moreover, Disney / Hulu can't force the Canadian broadcasters that already purchased Canadian broadcast rights to Hulu's third-party programs – which are typically sold on an exclusive basis – to share or sell them back.

 It is, of course, fair to note that some of the other long-standing CRTC and government policies intended to protect Canadian broadcasters – like foreign ownership restrictions, and simultaneous substitution of American advertising – have helped to protect the Canadian networks in other ways.
-In scenarios where those rules were not in place, Hulu might have had more motivation to come to Canada sooner.
+In scenarios where those rules were not in place, Hulu might have had more motivation to come to Canada earlier in its history.
 But it's hard to know exactly how that would have turned out.